 (Barcelona, Bale street style.
 Photo taken by my dad)

-— I play the piano, not so well any more, but I have a good ear for music and am considered talented in sports and arts.
+— I play the piano, not so well any more, but I have a fairly good ear for music.

 — I used to do technical drawings in black and white, and had a home studio for glass painting.

-(My mom’s first book is called Günışığı, meaning Daylight.
-Her second book is called Özlem, meaning Longing.
+(My mom’s 1st book is called Günışığı, meaning Daylight.
+Her 2nd book is called Özlem, meaning Longing.
 Third “Kadıköy”, about the neighbourhood she lives in.
 Fourth is called “The End of March is Spring”.
 Fifth, “Tree of Life”.)

-—My brother has thought me a lot about marketing, better than any school or company.
+—My brother Ali thought me a lot about marketing– better than any school or company.